-The joys of Waitomo will begin to appear before you when you stop just out of the township at Waitomo Orchard and Gifts.
+The joys of Waitomo will begin to appear when you stop just out of the township.

 The golden land stretches out seemingly forever and the place sparkles in sunshine many days of the year with ripe green grass as your view.
 It’s terrific.

-Te Kuiti, known locally as Meadsville because of famous rugby player and long-time resident Colin Meads, holds the seat of Waitomo with a population of around 4500.
-Everyone in town has their own treasured Meads story and they proudly tell you the rugby great is often spotted in town, where Meads himself says he happily waves out when he hears his name called.
-He has always had his name in the phone book.
-If you don’t catch a glimpse of him, there are pictures on display in the main street that any TK resident will gladly point out to you.
+Te Kuiti is known locally as Meadsville – the home of famous rugby player and long-time resident, the late Colin Meads.
+Everyone in town has their own treasured Meads story and they proudly tell you the rugby great was often spotted in town.
+There are pictures on display in the main street that any TK resident will gladly point out to you.

-About 19 kilometres north-west of Te Kuiti, the small settlement of Waitomo is a village visited by throngs of tourists all year round.
-They arrive in droves to visit the many caves in the area and those who dare take part in activities down below like black water rafting, which is said to be a world class expedition.
+About 19 kilometres north-west of Te Kuiti, the small but famous settlement of Waitomo where visitors arrive in droves to experience the many caves.
+Those who dare take part in activities down below like black water rafting, which is said to be a world-class expedition.

 There is plenty to see in Waitomo even if you don’t visit the caves.
 The museum is interesting and worth a look, the Waitomo General Store has an excellent range of goods, the Waitomo Caves Hotel is worth stopping by for a stay, or just a moment of nostalgia, and if you’re after a memorable dining experience, try HUHU Café, it has a great lunch and dinner menu and does good coffee.